 - October 2019: Compliance with Making Tax Digital required of those ‘more complex’ businesses who were deferred.

-- April 2021 (deferred from April 2020 due to the COVID crisis): MTD Phase 2 (as detailed in this guide) requires those businesses above to apply MTD to every stage of the VAT journey, not just the returns.
+- April 2021 (deferred from April 2020 due to the COVID crisis): MTD Phase 2 requires those businesses above to apply MTD to every stage of the VAT journey, not just the returns.

 - April 2022: All VAT-registered businesses, regardless of their taxable turnover, will be required to use MTD (although they can use it voluntarily before this date).